vbhosle/cab-management-tdd/TESTLIST.md

 # Refactoring
 - Cab current location and state are variable.
 They collectively form a state of the cab.
 So, they should be encapsulated in a class.
+- Move cab state and location change into another class.